 - Personnel will will take care that they do not engage in inappropriate relationships with children and vulnerable adults.

-- Personnel will not tolerate any behaviour - verbal, psychological or physical - that could be constued as abusive.
+- Personnel will not tolerate any behaviour - verbal, psychological or physical - that could be construed as abusive.

-The Sector Leader,under the authority of the Regional leader and the Superior general, has responsibility for the members and the ministries of the Sector.
+The Unit Leader,under the authority of the Superior General, has responsibility for the members and the ministries of the Unit.

 In an effort to prevent abuse,we engage in education and formation of our members.
 We provide education and assistance in psychosexual as well as spiritual, emotional, intellectual and ministerial development.
 This preperation will include education regarding appropriate use of personal power and observance of ministerial and related boundaries.